a nurse assisting a patient

 Respiratory support

-To support a patient’s respiratory symptoms, such as difficulty breathing and cough, several approaches are used including medication, oxygen therapy, breathing exercises, and smoking cessation (stopping smoking).1
+Respiratory symptoms like difficulty breathing and cough may be treated with medication, oxygen therapy, breathing exercises, and smoking cessation (stopping smoking).1

-Patients with NSCLC, especially among those with more severe symptoms and functional limitations, commonly experience depression and anxiety.
-Some research has suggested that the presence of depression is an indicator of worse survival in cancer.
+People with lung cancer, especially those with more severe symptoms and functional limitations, often experience depression and anxiety.
+Some research has shown that depression is a sign of worse survival in cancer.